-Accreditation notes # 1 Revised: December 2014
+Accreditation notes # 1 Rev

+Revised: November 2018

 Note: Accreditation should be viewed as the start of a learning experience, not the end.
 Continue to learn as much as you can about setting up and using each item of equipment.
 By increasing your knowledge, you will reduce the chance of an accident and get better results.
-If you are unsure of any aspect of use, ask an experienced operator.
+If you are unsure, ask an experienced operator.